Wonder Twins: In comics

 In 1996, the twins were introduced into post-Crisis DC continuity in the series Extreme Justice as escaped slaves of an alien overlord.
 Unable to speak English, they inadvertently attack some civilians and the Justice League.
-During their fight with the JLA, Zan becomes an ice golem, a water monster, and a demonic-looking whirlpool, while Jayna becomes a griffin, a werewolf, and a sea serpent.
 The pair are later emancipated by the Justice League and join Captain Atom's team in issue #16 (May 1996).
-That same year, they appeared in the crossover storyline "Final Night" and in the series Total Justice.
+That same year, they appeared in the crossover storyline "The Final Night" and in the series Total Justice.

-In a 2002–2003 storyline by Peter David and Todd Nauck in Young Justice, they help avenge the murder of Empress' parents, wearing uniforms which resembled T-shirts and jeans.
+In a 2002–03 storyline by Peter David and Todd Nauck in Young Justice, they help avenge the murder of Empress' parents, wearing uniforms which resembled T-shirts and jeans.
 In late 2003, they appeared in the fourth issue of the Marvel-DC intercompany crossover miniseries JLA/Avengers, which was written by Kurt Busiek and illustrated by George Pérez.

 In 2007, they appeared in Teen Titans vol. 3 #70, and in 2011, and in DCU: Legacies #9, a story by Len Wein and Rob Leigh.

-In "Smallville: Titans", a story arc in the series Smallville season 11, Zan and Jayna are members of the team with Conner Kent/Superboy, Speedy, Blue Beetle and Miss Martian at Jay Garrick's school for the "gifted".

-In the 2013 comic Justice League 3000, the handlers of the new Justice League who work for Cadmus Labs were introduced named Teri and Terry, and nicknamed The Wonder Twins.

-In "Superpowers", a 2017 backup series in Cave Carson Has A Cybernetic Eye, cartoonist Tom Scioli offers a slightly different version of the origin of the Wonder Twins, set on an alternate Earth.
+In Superpowers, a 2017 backup series in Cave Carson Has A Cybernetic Eye, cartoonist Tom Scioli offers a slightly different version of the origin of the Wonder Twins, set on an alternate Earth.

-In February 2019, the first issue of a 6-issue mini-series was released on Wonder Comics, titled "Wonder Twins".
-It was well received and did so well in sales that it was expanded to a 12-issue maxi-series.
-The Wonder Comics imprint is considered part of the current DCU, so this places the Wonder Twins in current DC continuity.
+In February 2019, the first issue of a 12-issue mini-series was released on Wonder Comics, titled Wonder Twins.

-Later in September, the Wonder Twins had a cameo appearance in Action Comics #1015, which also guest starred new Wonder Comics hero Naomi.

-Wonder Comics appeared in the crossover storyline that begins in Young Justice vol. 3 #12, which features Naomi and the Wonder Twins as guest stars.

-The Wonder Twins appeared on the cover of Superman: Heroes #1.